fsanzl/fonemas/README.md

 The library provides the class  *transcription(sentence, mono, epenthesis)*.
 The class takes the obligatoy argument *sentence*, which is a string of characters with a Spanish word or words.
 It optionally takes two Boolean arguments *mono* and *epenthesis* set to False as default.
 The argument *mono* sets whether the output shows graphic stresses for monosyllabic words and *epenthesis* set the behaviour S bfore consonant in onset (spiritu -> es pi ri tu|spi ri tu).

-*transcription()* has three dictionary attributes: *phonology* for the phonological transcription, *phonetics* for the phonetic transcription, and *ascii* for a phonetic trasncription transliterated to ASCII characters.
-Both *phonology* and *phonetics*  have two keys *{sentence, syllables}* containing each a list of strings, whose elements are words or syllables, respectivelly. *ascii* values are strings with the values separated by spaces.
+*transcription()* has three dictionary attributes: *phonology* for the phonological transcription, *phonetics* for the phonetic transcription in IPA symbols (requires UNICODE support), and *sampa* for the phonetic transcription SAMPA transliteration.
+All attributes are dictionaries with two keys *{sentence, syllables}* containing each a list of strings, which may be words or syllables, respectively.

 ```python
 >>> from fonemas import transcription